quintel/documentation/docs/main/heat-infrastructure-costs.md

 * Bracket 2 specifies the average if up to 40% of residences/buildings are connected.
 * Etc.

 Depending on the (weighted) average share of residences and buildings connected to district heating networks, the ETM uses a different average length per connected residence/building to determine the required pipeline length of the distribution and connection pipelines.
+The sum of all heat network connections (LT, MT and HT) is used to determine the total share of connections to district heating networks.

 These pipeline length brackets can be specified per region in the ETM.
 In this way it is possible to distinguish between a city, with lower average pipeline networks per connection, and a rural region, with higher average pipeline lengths.
 For regions with both urban and rural parts (e.g. a country), the ETM can simulate that pipeline lengths (and thus costs) rise when the share of buildings connected to district heating networks increases: the 'low hanging fruit' (urban areas) is picked first, the more expensive, less densely populated areas follow later.